pcmarks/ddd_elixir_demo_stage1/README.md

 Clerks can access the latest status of a specific cargo via a query.
 The subsequent display shows the handling history of that cargo and its current status.

-SysOps are Shipping employess who have access to more shipping data via multi-faceted queries.
+ShippingOps are Shipping employess who have access to more shipping data via multi-faceted queries.
 These searches are limited in Stage 1: only providing a list of all Handling Events presently known by the Shipping Company.
-Subsequent stages of this demo will provide the SysOps with more functions, such as finding all Cargoes that passed thru a specific port.
+Subsequent stages of this demo will provide the ShippingOps with more functions, such as finding all Cargoes that passed thru a specific port.

 Subsequent stages may also implement separate logins and authorization for Clerks and Clerks.